Investment Analysis of Justice League of America Issues 61 to 76. First Black Canary Solid Surprise!

 First Black Canary #75 Solid Surprise!
 I do not know these issues as I should.
 I was surprised by the data!
 Looks like a soon to be future Major Key to me.
 Should have solid potential!

 These issues continue the trend and we see a Bi-modal Distribution in the data.
 See the Bias Score Data!
 Why?

 The first table presents the Bias Score (B Score) for all the issues.
 Bias scores show which issues are being bought by the Insiders (Pros) vs. the Outsiders (Fans Less Serious).
 The concept of my approach is to focus on the issues being bought BULLISHLY by the investors.
 We developed an analysis of data to quantify this Bias (B Score).
 We mark the issues with the highest Bias with Lime Green followed by a Dark Green staining for issues with a lesser but definite Bias.
 Red are those issues to avoid.

 Table 5 is the last bit of data, the Scaled Desire Ranking.
-I have grouped 3696 issues of comics that I have covered and developed scaled desire rankings.
-The percentile that an issue occupies gives a wonderful insight into the true value of titles.
+I have grouped 3568 issues of comics that I have covered and developed scaled desire rankings.
+The percentile that an issue occupies gives wonderful insight into true value between titles.
 So we position our title and its key issues in context.
 A score of 99 means that comic issue is desired at the highest level while 1 percentile is the lowest desired issue.
 (Green High-Red Low -Yellow staining implies uncertainty- opportunity?)